valtimo-platform/valtimo-documentation/using-valtimo/process-link/create-process-link.md

 A form process link can be added to user-tasks.
 When the process reaches the user-task, a user will be presented with the configured form when opening it.

-More information about forms can be found [here](/using-valtimo/forms/forms.md)
+More information about forms can be found [here](/using-valtimo/forms/forms.md).

 ### Creating a form-flow process link

 A form-flow process link can be added to user-tasks.
 When the process reaches the user-task, an instance of the form-flow will be created and be made visible to the user.

-More information about form-flows can be found [here](/using-valtimo/form-flow/form-flow.md)
+More information about form-flows can be found [here](/using-valtimo/form-flow/form-flow.md).

 ### Creating a plugin process link

-When configuring a plugin process link, a wizard is presented to choose beteen the available plugin configuration, actions and (optionally) additional settings for that action.
+When configuring a plugin process link, a wizard is presented to choose between the available plugin configuration, actions and (optionally) additional settings for that action.

 ![Creating a plugin process link](img/create-plugin-process-link.png)